Dewayne Hendrix: Professional career

+Miami Dolphins

 After going undrafted in the 2019 NFL draft, Hendrix was signed by the Miami Dolphins on April 29.
 He participated in the preseason, and had two sacks against the Atlanta Falcons and one sack versus the New Orleans Saints.
 He was waived on August 31.
 Hendrix was subsequently signed to the Dolphins' practice squad, but was waived on October 7.